 46. The total length of the wall that the Ming Dynasty built, starting in the late 14th century and ending in 1644, is 8851 kilometers (5,500 mi).

-47. Just like in European castles and other fortifications, the wall contains holes which allowed archers to shoot at invaders as the first line of defense.
+47. Just like in European castles and other fortifications, the wall contains holes that allowed archers to shoot at invaders as the first line of defense.

 48. Where does the Great Wall of China end?
 Right in the sea in a place called “Laolongtou.”
 This stands for “Old Dragon Head.”